Ahmed-Adel-Morsi/PyAnalytics/README.md

-# Data Science Zep
+# PyAnalytics

-Welcome to the Data Science Zep repository, a platform designed to explore and showcase data science projects, experiments, and insights.
-Whether you're a data scientist, analyst, or enthusiast, Data Science Zep provides a space to share and discover the fascinating world of data.
+Welcome to the PyAnalytics repository, a platform designed to explore and showcase data science projects, experiments, and insights.
+Whether you're a data scientist, analyst, or enthusiast, PyAnalytics provides a space to share and discover the fascinating world of data.

 ## Table of Contents